chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api.md

 ---
-title: ChatNoir API Documentation
+title: General Search API
 ---

-# ChatNoir API Documentation
+# General Search API

 ChatNoir exposes its search interface via a REST API which you can use in your own software to query search results programmatically.